USEPA/egrid/README.md

 ### PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions

-Similar to the production model, `pm_nh3_voc_master.qmd` is a master script used to organize all necessary scripts and document the steps taken to produce PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions.
-PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions calculations utilize the eGRID production model code and build off the final eGRID production model dataset, with a similar code base structure:
+Similar to the production model, `pm_nh3_voc_master.qmd` is a master script used to organize all necessary scripts and document the steps taken to produce PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates.
+PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions and emission rates calculations utilize the eGRID production model code and build off the final eGRID production model dataset, with a similar code base structure:

 -   `scripts/2a_pm_nh3_voc/`: PM<sub>2.5</sub>, NH<sub>3</sub>, and VOC emissions scripts to create each data aggregation level and format final dataset.